With Sandy and Jim Lovelock, on a road trip with John Gilbert in 2013

 Both when at Dow Europe and later at the World Business Council on Sustainable Development (WBCSD).
 Claude supported early work on green consumerism and life cycle assessment, plus our 1995 report Who Needs It?
 We also worked together in the early years of establishing European Partners for the Environment (EPE).

 My companion on the adventure of exploring the next stage in the evolution of Gaia science.
 Seen here with Jim Lovelock.

 A long-standing member of the SustainAbility Council – and the man who probably more than anyone else put me on the track toward the triple bottom line.

 Much missed.
 He and I ended up sharing a hotel bedroom for most of a week in Reykjavik in 1977 during Nicholas Polunin’s Second International Conference on the Environment Future.
 I had long admired Teddy’s work with The Ecologist, although didn’t always agree.
 Elaine, Gaia (aged around three weeks) and I stayed with him and his family in Cornwall while I did a New Scientist piece on English China Clays.
 Among others staying were Laurence D. and Hilda Cherry Hills, who founded the Henry Doubleday Research Association (HDRA).

 Along with David Blood (q.v.) and Colin le Duc (q.v.) of Generation Investment Management and the Generation Foundation, Al has been a long-standing supporter of our Breakthrough Capitalism work.
 We admire their work on Sustainable Capitalism.

-Also a friend from Essex days he kept an eye on me during my first and only LSD trip.
+Also a friend from Essex days he kept an eye on me during my first (and only) LSD trip.
+Life-transforming, literally.

 Professor of accounting and director of the Centre for Social and Environmental Accounting Research (CSEAR).
 A considerable influence in accounting and reporting.
 Also huge fun.